hpfem/hermes-tutorial/doc/src/hermes2d/P04-adaptivity/intro-2.rst

 Algebraic convergence of adaptive h-FEM
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When using elements of degree $p$, the convergence rate of adaptive $h$-FEM will not exceed the
+When using elements of degree $p$, the convergence rate of adaptive *h*-FEM will not exceed the
 one predicted for uniformly refined meshes (this can be explained using
 mathematical analysis).
 Nevertheless, the convergence may be faster due to a different
 constant in front of the $h^p$ term.
 This is illustrated in the following two figures,
 both of which are related to a 2D problem with known exact solution.
 The first pair of
-graphs corresponds to adaptive $h$-FEM with linear elements.
+graphs corresponds to adaptive *h*-FEM with linear elements.
 The slope on the log-log
 graph is -1/2 which means first-order convergence, as predicted by theory.

 .. figure:: intro/layer_h1.png